 “Judge Rules Against New Fairfield Schools in Sexual Harassment Lawsuit.” — Danbury News-Times

-Sexual harassment is unwelcome conduct of a sexual nature.
-School officials discriminate when they knowingly allow it to create a hostile environment.
-Victims can sue when they lose the ability to take part in classes and activities.
+School officials ‘discriminate on the basis of sex’ when their indifference allows harassment to create a “hostile environment.”
+Victims can sue when sexual hostility costs them their ability to take part in classes and activities.

 “Suit Says Trumbull BOE Failed to Protect Student after Report of Sex Assault.” — Connecticut Post.

-Sexual harassment at school happens more often than people think.
-Out of embarrassment and fear victims choose to keep quiet.
-Students and their parents may also fail to recognize it as a civil rights violation, thinking instead that they have “only” been bullied.
+Sexual harassment at school happens more often than parents expect.
+Out of embarrassment and fear their children may choose to keep quiet about the pain they have suffered.
+Families may also fail to recognize harassment as the civil rights violation it is, thinking instead that the victim has “only” been bullied.

 UNWELCOME SEXUAL CONDUCT BETWEEN STUDENTS